KevinDHeath/HomeBase/README.md

 - [MVVM](src/MVVM/README.md)

 >:warning: This repository uses the Sandcastle Help File Builder (SHFB) to generate documentation.
 You may experience issues opening the solution if you do not have the extension installed.\
-See [Installation Instructions](https://ewsoftware.github.io/SHFB/html/8c0c97d0-c968-4c15-9fe9-e8f3a443c50a.htm) for more information.
+See [Installation Instructions](https://ewsoftware.github.io/SHFB/html/8c0c97d0-c968-4c15-9fe9-e8f3a443c50a.htm) for details on how to install it.

 References:
 - [Customize the build by folder](https://learn.microsoft.com/en-us/visualstudio/msbuild/customize-by-directory) :high_brightness: